 Wart vs. Cancer: When to See a Doctor

 Basal cell skin cancer growths may occasionally bleed or cause pain.
 While warts may also cause pain, especially if they are on a fingertip, common warts should not bleed unless they are scratched or scraped.
-If your wart starts to bleed, it may be skin cancer.
+If your wart-like growth starts to bleed, it may be skin cancer.
 See a doctor at the earliest opportunity.

 - A round, raised growth that is the same color (or nearly the same color) as your skin